elemental/Elemental/doc/source/imports.rst

    Free the specified group.

-.. cpp:function:: void GroupTranslateRanks( mpi::Group origGroup, int size, const int* origRanks, mpi::Group newGroup, int* newRanks )
+.. cpp:function:: void mpi::GroupTranslateRanks( mpi::Group origGroup, int size, const int* origRanks, mpi::Group newGroup, int* newRanks )

    Return the ranks within ``newGroup`` of the ``size`` processes specified by their ranks in the ``origGroup`` communicator using the ``origRanks``